Beherith/tank_recv/README.md

  	mpu.set_acc_scale(scale_4g); //+- 4g scaled to an int16

 	mpu.set_gyro_scale(scale_500dps); //+- 500 degrees per second scaled to an int16
+Default is 100x10ms

 #### DB:[0;1]
 Turn debug output off/on.
+Default off.

 #### RA:[0;1]
 Turn radio off/on.
-Dont turn it on, its broken (TM)
+Dont turn it on, its broken (TM).
+Default off (0)

 #### CH[0;127]
-Set radio channel to [0;127]
+Set radio channel to [0;127].
+Default 127.

 #### TO:[1;255]
 Set command timeout to 10x[1;255] milliseconds.
+All motors are set to 0 and lights are turned off when no commmand is received for TO x 10ms time.
+Default 30x10ms